 coordinates (orx,y,z

 in the 2.5D case).
-They are stored inFadeExport::aCoords
+These coordinates are stored inFadeExport::aCoords

-and you can access them via indices or conveniently via thegetCoordinates(vtxIdx,x,y)
+and you can access them either through indices or conveniently via thegetCoordinates(vtxIdx,x,y)

-method. - We output the triangles and draw them.
-For this purpose we determine the three vertex-indices per triangle-index and for each vertex-index we determine the associated coordinates.
-We could access the data structures directly for this purpose, but we spare ourselves the index calculation and use the
+method. - Step 5: We output the triangles and draw them.
+To achieve this we determine the three vertex indices per triangle index and, for each vertex-index, we retrieve the associated coordinates.
+Although we could calculate the indices and access the arrays directly, using the

 getCornerIndices()